Subacute sclerosing panencephalitis is caused by the measles virus.

 Tests on cerebrospinal fluid or blood

-A doctor suspects subacute sclerosing panencephalitis in young people who have mental deterioration and muscle jerks and a previous history of measles.
-The diagnosis may be confirmed by examination of cerebrospinal fluid, a blood test that reveals high levels of antibody to the measles virus, by an abnormal electroencephalogram (EEG Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more ), and by magnetic resonance imaging (MRI Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more ) or computed tomography (CT Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more ) that shows brain abnormalities.
+The diagnosis is confirmed by examination of cerebrospinal fluid, a blood test that reveals high levels of antibody to the measles virus, an abnormal electroencephalogram (EEG Electroencephalography Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more ), and magnetic resonance imaging (MRI Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more ) or computed tomography (CT Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more ) that shows brain abnormalities.

 A biopsy of the brain may need to be done if the tests cannot reveal a cause.

 Nothing can be done to stop the progression of subacute sclerosing panencephalitis.

 SSPE is nearly always fatal within 1 to 3 years.

 Although the cause of death is usually pneumonia, the pneumonia results from the extreme weakness and abnormal muscle control caused by the disease.